arangodb/docs/3.10/data-modeling-documents-computed-values.md

 system attributes), and on modifications, you get the updated or replaced document to work with.

-Computed value expressions have the following requirements:
+Computed value expressions have the following properties:

-- The expression must start with a `RETURN` statement.

-- No `FOR` loops, `LET` statements, and subqueries are allowed in the expression.
-  `FOR` loops can be substituted using the [array expansion operator `[*]`](aql/advanced-array-operators.html#inline-expressions), for example, with an inline expressions like the following:
+- The expression must start with a `RETURN` operation and cannot contains any other operations.
+No `FOR` loops, `LET` statements, and subqueries are allowed in the expression. `FOR` loops can be substituted using the [array expansion operator `[*]`](aql/advanced-array-operators.html#inline-expressions), for example, with an inline expressions like the following:

   `RETURN @doc.values[* FILTER CURRENT > 42 RETURN CURRENT * 2]`